 What is Shipping Insurance?

 Shipping insurance is pretty much what it sounds like: a shipping / transportation business makes an agreement with an insurance provider in which the business will be fairly compensated.
-In which the value of goods that were lost, damaged, or stolen whilst in transit.
+Shipping insurance cover entails protection against delivery delays, damage, and loss of items during transit.
 In return for this guarantee, you would pay a regular premium to the insurer.

 Why is Shipping Insurance Important?

-It’s vital to think about how to protect your business from potential losses and hardships.
+It’s vital to protect your business from potential losses and hardships.
 Depending on the types of goods you transport and their value.
 Replacing or reimbursing other parties for damaged, lost or stolen goods can be a large financial drain on your business.

 This is insurance that is provided by a carrier as part of a delivery service.